Blackant222/darooAI/app.md

 The user journey is designed to be simple and intuitive:

+1.  **Landing Page**: New users arrive at a dedicated, professionally designed landing page (`/`) that explains the app's features and benefits, encouraging them to sign up.
-1.  **Authentication**: Users land on a homepage and can navigate to login or signup pages.
+2.  **Authentication**: Users can navigate to login (`/login`) or signup (`/signup`) pages.
 Currently, this is a "fake" authentication system that navigates the user directly to the dashboard without real user accounts.
-2.  **Dashboard**: The main hub of the application, providing a quick summary of the user's medication inventory.
+3.  **Dashboard**: The main hub of the application, providing a quick summary of the user's medication inventory.
-3.  **Scan & Add Drug**: Users can upload an image of a medicine label.
+4.  **Scan & Add Drug**: Users can upload an image of a medicine label.
 The app uses a Genkit AI flow to process the image, identify the drug's name, determine its category, and generate relevant tags.
-4.  **My Pharmacy**: This section lists all the drugs the user has added.
+5.  **My Pharmacy**: This section lists all the drugs the user has added.
 They can view details and remove medications from their list.
-5.  **AI Chatbot**: A conversational interface where users can ask health-related questions.
+6.  **AI Chatbot**: A conversational interface where users can ask health-related questions.
 The chatbot is aware of the user's medications and health conditions.
 It can ask follow-up questions to understand the user's symptoms and then recommend an appropriate medication from their existing pharmacy.
-6.  **Admin Panel**: A separate section for administrators to simulate flagging inconsistencies in drug data, using an AI model to check for mismatches between a drug's name, category, and description.
+7.  **Admin Panel**: A separate section for administrators, accessible via a secret URL (`/ash`).
+It allows admins to simulate flagging inconsistencies in drug data, and provides a space to manage blog content.

 ---